By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - whole grains (quinoa, barley, bulgar)

 Choice of salad dressing is important, and can make or break your salad: an otherwise healthy salad can become polluted with the wrong dressing.
 If you depend on cheap, store bought dressings, you are likely consuming low quality oils (soybean, canola), artificial flavors, colorings, and preservatives.
 Making homemade dressing may seem like a lot of work, but it’s actually a really simple process.
-All you need is a great bottle of extra-virgin olive oil, a nice vinegar, some typical household seasonings, and minute or two of your time.
+All you need is a great bottle of extra-virgin olive oil, some typical household seasonings, perhaps a a nice vinegar, and minute or two of your time.
 Give some of the dressings in the recipes below a try, and I bet you’ll be happy with your creations – your heart and waist will also thank you!

 Extra Virgin Olive Oil – The Best Salad Topper

 Using extra-virgin olive oil in dressings and to drizzle on top of raw (or cooked) veggies are two of my favorite ways to use it.
-I prefer using it as a topper on dishes as opposed to cooking with it, because doing so preserves the healthful components of the oil such as:
+I prefer using it as a topper on dishes as opposed to cooking with it, because doing so preserves the protective antioxidant polyphenols in the oil.

 Enjoy These Easy and Fun Recipes!